 The syllabus, essay questions, reading assignments, economic data, and announcements will be posted on Canvas.
 It is the student's responsibility to check Canvas regularly.
-If necessary, make sure that your mail is forwarded from Canvas to an address that you check frequently.
+Please make sure to set Canvas notification preferences so that you will receive course announcements ASAP or Daily.
+Do not pay attention to the percentage grades reported on Canvas.
+I have no idea how and why Canvas produces them.